Updated Thursday 23rd January 2020

-With Brexit looming and volatility in the energy market set to continue, those whose procurement contracts are ending shortly may be wondering what the best approach for their business: to fix, or to flex?
+When the time comes for your business to review its energy procurement strategy, it can be difficult to know which contract options are best for you.
+With the recent rise in non-commodity costs, those whose procurement contracts are ending shortly may be wondering what the best approach is for their business: to fix, or to flex?

 What’s the market outlook?

-It’s not just Brexit that will affect the market – there are such a wide range of external factors that influence the market, adding complexity to predicting whether prices will rise or fall in the future.
-Several factors could push prices up – as the UK’s nuclear fleets continues to age, and we become more reliant on intermittent renewable generation for example, a risk premium could be added as a result of supply security anxiety.
+It’s not just Brexit that will affect the market – there are such a wide range of factors that influence the UK’s supply of energy, adding complexity to predicting whether prices will rise or fall in the future.
+Several factors could push prices up; as the UK’s nuclear fleets continue to age and we become more reliant on intermittent renewable generation for example, a risk premium could be added as a result of supply security anxiety.
 What’s more, future investment in new nuclear may be passed on to customers with the Government currently reviewing funding strategies for new builds.

 Other factors could cause wholesale prices to fall.
 Liquified Natural Gas (LNG) is becoming more important in the UK, for example, and the global supply of LNG is increasing.
-Downward pressure on wholesale energy prices could be further compounded on growing Continental supply, particularly as the RUS-GER Nord Stream 2 pipeline nears completion in early 2020.
+Downward pressure on wholesale energy prices could be further compounded by growing continental supply from Russia, particularly as the RUS-GER Nord Stream 2 pipeline looks set for completion by the end of Q1-21.

-When it comes to non-commodity costs, however, a significant increase in coming years is fairly certain, as our energy system continues to evolve and maintain the balance between supply and demand becomes more complex.
+When it comes to non-commodity costs, however, a significant increase in coming years is fairly certain, with our energy system continually having to meet increasingly complex supply and demand balancing.

 Should my business fix or flex?